51r/terraform-provider-sources/README.md

 # Purpose of required_providers

 With the release of Terraform v.0.13 they have changed the way Terraform downloads and install the providers used in the configuration.
-Now you can download the needed providers automatically by using the command `terraform init` if they are stored in the official terraform registry.
+Now you can download the needed providers automatically by using the command `terraform init` if they are stored in the official terraform [registry](https://registry.terraform.io/).
 If your project needs specific providers, you can use `required_providers` and specify your version and source for the providers.
+You can read more [here](https://www.terraform.io/language/providers/requirements#requiring-providers)

 ## If you need you can use a custom local stored providers: